upendar-duggineni/customer-360-analytics/README.md

 ├── requirements.txt
 ├── README.md
 └── .gitignore

-⚙️ Setup
+⚙️ Local Setup

 1. Clone the repository

-git clone <your-gitlab-repository-url>
+git clone <YOUR_GITHUB_REPOSITORY_URL>
 cd customer-360-analytics

 2. Install dependencies

 pip install -r requirements.txt

 3. Configure PostgreSQL

 Create a PostgreSQL database and configure the required database credentials using environment variables or Streamlit Secrets.

-Never commit passwords, API keys, .env, or secrets.toml to GitLab.
+Do not commit passwords, API keys, .env, or secrets.toml to GitHub.

 4. Run the ETL pipeline

 python main.py

-5. Launch the dashboard
+5. Launch the Streamlit dashboard

 streamlit run dashboard/app.py
-📈 Key Analytical Areas
-RFM Segmentation

-Customers are scored using:

-Recency — How recently the customer purchased Frequency — How frequently the customer purchased Monetary — How much the customer spent

-These scores are combined to classify customers into actionable segments.

-Business Questions Answered
+💡 Business Questions Answered

 Which customer segments generate the most revenue?

+Which customers are at risk?

-Which products and categories perform best?
+Which product categories perform best?

 Which payment methods are most commonly used?

+Which states generate the most revenue?

 Which states have higher delivery times?
-Which customers are at risk?

 What orders belong to a particular customer?

 Which products and sellers are associated with an order?

 What customers and orders are connected to a seller?

+What is the purchasing behavior of a specific customer?

+🔍 Customer 360 Search

+The Customer Detail page supports entity-based exploration:

+Customer ID
+     ↓
+Customer 360
+     ↓
+Orders → Products → Sellers → Payments → Reviews

+Order ID
+     ↓
+Order 360
+     ↓
+Customer + Products + Seller + Payment + Review

+Product ID
+     ↓
+Related Orders
+     ↓
+Customer + Seller + Payment + Review

+Seller ID
+     ↓
+Seller 360
+     ↓
+Orders + Products + Customers

 🔐 Data & Security

 This project uses the public Olist Brazilian E-Commerce dataset for analytics and demonstration purposes.

-Sensitive credentials should be stored outside the repository using environment variables or deployment secrets.
+Database credentials should be stored securely using environment variables during local development and deployment secrets when deployed.

+🚀 Deployment

+The dashboard is structured for deployment using Streamlit Community Cloud with a remotely accessible PostgreSQL database.

 👨‍💻 Author

 Upendar

-Built as an end-to-end data analytics and business intelligence portfolio project.
+Built as an end-to-end Data Analytics and Business Intelligence portfolio project.